headStyleColorRed/E-skeleton-telegram/README.md

 Done!
 Congratulations on your new bot.
 You will find it at t.me/whatever_your_bots_name.
 You can now add a description, about section and profile picture for your bot, see /help for a list of commands.
-By the way, when you've finished creating your cool bot, ping our Bot Support if you want a better username for it.
+By the way, when you havve finished creating your cool bot, ping our Bot Support if you want a better username for it.
-Just make sure the bot is fully operational before you do this.
+Just make sure the bot is fully operational before you do this.'

 Use this token to access the HTTP API:
 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *